-2021 has been almost as crazy as 2020—and the jury is still out on whether it's going to get better before the end.
+2021 has been almost as crazy as 2020—but things have slowly been looking up, even if the year is almost over.
 One thing we are looking forward in the last few months of wild ride though, is the epic restaurants, bakeries and cafes that will be hitting Brisbane before the new year—because if all else fails, we can just eat our feelings, right?

 Here’s the top shelf Brisbane openings we’re most looking forward to checking out before the year is out.

 Tacos, tacos and more tacos—that's what Hawthorne newcomer Cartel Del Taco will be all about when it lands in mid-January.
 Promising authentic Mexican street food, cocktails and beers served up in vibrant, 1980s style taqueria featuring plenty of fiery red, Cartel del Taco will do most of their cooking on a spit grill imported all the way from Mexico.
 Expect to be so overwhelmed by taco flavour options that you'll panic order one of everything and stay tuned for an official opening date here.

 Taking over a tiny space on Stanley Street with room for just 35 diners is Clarence, a modern Australian bistro from an ex-chef and ex-front-of-house manager of Nineteen at The Star.
 Swapping fine dining for a neighbourhood vibe, the cosy venue will be all about local produce dished up in interesting ways—think pigs head terrine, veal sweetbreads with sweetcorn and caper and grouper with globe artichoke.
 They're planning on a late January opening and you can stay up to date here.